 Charm: High marks for charm.
 Meribel is beautiful and big enough to be interesting for an entire week.

 Courmayeur is a quaint and tiny Italian ski town at the foot of Mont Blanc.
 We were staying in a hotel a short walk from the large gondola which takes you from the town up to the start of the ski area.
 The resort was good for beginners with lots of wide blue runs and manageable reds.

-My friends and I took on various blue and red runs over the course of two days, and by the end I was able to turn even on steeper parts of the course.
+My friends and I took on various blue and red runs over the course of two days.
+By the end, I was able to turn even on steeper parts of the course.
 I still was mostly getting down the slopes via falling leaf and of course still fell frequently when getting off chairlifts or on tricky bits of the piste when my legs were tired.
-I’m certainly not very fast or graceful coming down the mountain, but it was such a marked improvement over last year, and so much fun.

 We enjoyed a big group dinner one night at a charming restaurant in the pedestrian-only part of town.
-There was lots of wine, toasts with grappa, group sing-a-longs and a four-course Italian feast – the perfect way to celebrate and top off a successful and fun ski weekend.
+There was lots of wine, toasts with grappa, and a four-course Italian feast.
+It was the perfect way to celebrate and top off a successful and fun ski weekend.

 Piste: Lots of good beginner slopes, not as many pesky drag lifts.

 Après ski: Excellent.
 Lots of opportunities for sunning and hot chocolate on the slopes and places for mischief and mingling in town.
 The food is Italian so, obviously, delicious.